Non-optimal levels of a reducible mod l modular representation: The component group of over

 \section{The component group of $J_0^D(Np)$ over $\F_p$}

 In their article \cite{DR73}, Deligne and Rapoport studied integral models of modular curves.
-Buzzard extended their result to the case of Shimura curves \cite{Bu97}.
+Buzzard and Helm extended their result to the case of Shimura curves \cite[\ts 4]{Bu97} and \cite[Appendix]{Hm}.
 In this appendix, we discuss the special fiber $J_0^D(Np)_{/{\F_p}}$ of $J_0^D(Np)_{/{\Z}}$ over $\F_p$ for a prime $p$ not dividing $DN$ and the Hecke actions on its component group.
-Assume that $N$ is a square-free integer prime to $D$.
+Assume that $D$ is the product of an even number of distinct primes and $N$ is a square-free integer prime to $D$.